Indigenous Chronic Disease Clinic | Marathon Health

 It’s free, but you will need a referral from your doctor to access diabetes education, dietetics, endocrinology or respiratory services.

-For podiatry services, it’s preferable for you to have a Chronic Disease Management Plan completed by your GP, with podiatry visits allocated.
+For podiatry services, it’s preferable for you to have a Chronic Disease Management Plan completed by your GP, with podiatry visits allocated on an Enhanced Primary Care (EPC) referral .

 A written referral stating you’re medically able to participate in physical activity is required to access exercise physiology services.